scipy-conference/scipy_proceedings/papers/anton_malakhov/composability.rst

 The remaining modes represents our dynamic OpenMP- and Intel |R| TBB-based approaches.
 Both modes improve the default result, but OpenMP gives us the fastest time.
-As described above, the OpenMP-based solution allows processes chunks one by one without any oversubscription, since each separate chunk can utilize the whole CPU.
+As described above, the OpenMP-based solution allows processing chunks one by one without any oversubscription, since each separate chunk can utilize the whole CPU.
 In contrast, the work stealing task scheduler of Intel |R| TBB is truly dynamic and uses a single thread pool to process all the given tasks simultaneously.